jryans/debug-info-consistency-concrete-artifact/data/consistency-concrete/git/program/clang/13/O1/divergences/t1007-hash-object/default/divergences.md

 LibraryCallRemoved
   Before events:
-    CF: create_default_files at init-db.c:268:3
-    CT: Jump to external code for free
-    RF: Jump to external code for free
-  Occurrences: 6

-LibraryCallRemoved
-  Before events:
-    CF: create_default_files at init-db.c:276:24
-    CT: Jump to external code for lstat64
-    RF: Jump to external code for lstat64
-  Occurrences: 6

-LibraryCallRemoved
-  Before events:
-    CF: create_default_files at init-db.c:278:16
-    CT: Jump to external code for chmod
-    RF: Jump to external code for chmod
-  Occurrences: 6

-LibraryCallRemoved
-  Before events:
-    CF: create_default_files at init-db.c:279:6
-    CT: Jump to external code for lstat64
-    RF: Jump to external code for lstat64
-  Occurrences: 6

-LibraryCallRemoved
-  Before events:
-    CF: create_default_files at init-db.c:281:6
-    CT: Jump to external code for chmod
-    RF: Jump to external code for chmod
-  Occurrences: 6

-LibraryCallRemoved
-  Before events:
-    CF: create_default_files at init-db.c:301:8
-    CT: Jump to external code for close
-    RF: Jump to external code for close
-  Occurrences: 6

-LibraryCallRemoved
-  Before events:
-    CF: create_default_files at init-db.c:302:8
-    CT: Jump to external code for unlink
-    RF: Jump to external code for unlink
-  Occurrences: 6

-LibraryCallRemoved
-  Before events:
-    CF: create_default_files at init-db.c:303:8
-    CT: Jump to external code for symlink
-    RF: Jump to external code for symlink
-  Occurrences: 6

-LibraryCallRemoved
-  Before events:
-    CF: create_default_files at init-db.c:304:8
-    CT: Jump to external code for lstat64
-    RF: Jump to external code for lstat64
-  Occurrences: 6

-LibraryCallRemoved
-  Before events:
-    CF: create_default_files at init-db.c:306:4
-    CT: Jump to external code for unlink
-    RF: Jump to external code for unlink
-  Occurrences: 6

-LibraryCallRemoved
-  Before events:
-    CF: create_default_files at init-db.c:312:8
-    CT: Jump to external code for access
-    RF: Jump to external code for access
-  Occurrences: 6

-LibraryCallRemoved
-  Before events:
     CF: dir_prefix at path.c:74:12
     CT: Jump to external code for strlen
     RF: Jump to external code for strlen
   Occurrences: 61

-LibraryCallRemoved
-  Before events:
-    CF: do_config_from_file at config.c:1978:2
-    CT: Jump to external code for flockfile
-    RF: Jump to external code for flockfile
-  Occurrences: 56

-LibraryCallRemoved
-  Before events:
-    CF: do_config_from_file at config.c:1980:2
-    CT: Jump to external code for funlockfile
-    RF: Jump to external code for funlockfile
-  Occurrences: 56

 LibraryCallRemoved
   Before events: